 Native to the small island of Mauritius in the Indian Ocean, the chubby flightless Dodo bird (Raphus cucullatus) became famous through its own extinction.
 Discovered by the Dutch in the 16th century, the creature disappeared from the Earth’s surface within some 80 years of its discovery.
-Today still the Dodo, its environment, ecological function and extinction interests many scientists.
+Today still, the Dodo, its environment, ecological function and extinction interests many scientists.
 Yet, since only a few bones, some tissue, a small number of paintings and unscientific records of the bird exists, its study remains complicated.

-Back then, it was customary for sailors to take notes of topographical details, shipping routes and safe harbors when landing on new land.
+Back then, it was customary for sailors to take notes of topographical details, shipping routes and safe harbours when landing on new land.
 Oftentimes, professional artists also embarked on the voyages.
 These notes and drawings were important for future expeditions, scientists and book publishers.